idoshuan/Donkey-Kong/README.md

 2. Barrel Movement Based on Real-Time:
    - The barrels' behavior and movements are synchronized with real-time rather than being tied to iterations, creating a more dynamic gameplay experience.

-3. Dynamic Placement of Donkey Kong and Pauline:
+3. Points System with Real-Time Animation:
-   - Donkey Kong and Pauline's positions are dynamically determined, ensuring flexibility and interaction with the barrels' movements based on Donkey Kong's placement.
+   - Points are rewarded in real time and are dynamically animated above Mario whenever he performs a scoring action (e.g., killing an enemy or wining stage).
+This adds a visually engaging element to the gameplay and provides immediate feedback to the player.

 Game Logic Notes:
 1. Mario Falls Horizontally While Barrels Fall Straight Down: